 Psycho-Oncology Program supports mental health for UAB patients with cancer

 Cancer can put a person’s health at risk, but it also poses challenges to physical, social, emotional, and mental well-being.
-In response, the O’Neal Comprehensive Cancer Center at UAB has integrated the UAB Supportive Care Psycho-Oncology Program into patient care, to promote a culture of caring for the emotional impact of cancer.
+In response, the UAB O’Neal Comprehensive Cancer Center has integrated the UAB Supportive Care Psycho-Oncology Program into patient care, to promote a culture of caring for the emotional impact of cancer.

 About one in three patients with a cancer diagnosis will experience mental health issues during treatment, according to one often-cited study.
 Also, the National Institutes of Health (NIH) says 25% of survivors face persisting mental health challenges after treatment.
 These challenges may appear at any time – especially during important steps in the cancer journey – and may include depression, scan/appointment anxiety, strained relationships, and body image and self-esteem issues.